 Pangasius sanitwongsei, the Hi-fin tiger shark, or Paroon shark is arguably one of the world’s largest freshwater fish species in terms of size and weight.
 It is an extremely large catfish that grow to almost 10 feet in length.
+Paroon sharks are not true sharks, but they are large freshwater catfish that are often called “shark catfish” because of their shark-like appearance.
 It has been exported in increasing numbers for the aquarium trade in recent years.
 The Paroon shark populations have declined drastically in recent years due to overfishing, and it is now considered Critically Endangered in the wild.

 The giant pangasius, paroon shark, pangasid-catfish or Chao Phraya giant catfish (Pangasius sanitwongsei) is a freshwater fish species in the shark catfish family (Pangasiidae) of order Siluriformes, found in the Chao Phraya and Mekong basins in Indochina.
 Its populations have declined drastically, mainly due to overfishing, and it is now considered Critically Endangered.